CCMCAGP/infidel-sensor/docs/firmware.rst

 Connect the the sensor to the host board, such as an Arduino Uno or Mega.

-Program the Host with Host\_ee\_prog.ino and start the console with 19200 baudrate.
+Program the Host with Host\_ee\_prog.ino, select the port on which Arduino Uno appears, eg. COM7, and start the console (top right icon) with
+19200 baudrate.

 Console